ivan006/About-Me/README.md

 <a href="https://ivan006.github.io/Ivan-Copelands-Portfolio/invoice-template/">Click here</a>

-I made with with some stylistic advice from my boss, I made sure that it was completely PDF friendly.
+I made with some stylistic advice from my boss, I made sure that it was completely PDF friendly.

 ### Trip quote template
 > This quote will be sent to prospective travellers in order to persuade them into taking the best trip they could ever imagine.